lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 Arithmetic Operators in SQL are used to perform simple arithmetic operations such as addition (+), subtraction (-), multiplication (*), division (/), and modulus (%).
 ### 1. Addition (+)
 Addition is used to add two values.
+- Displays a column of numbers whose value is incremented by 5

 ```sql
 SELECT column1, column2, column2 + number FROM table_name;
 ```